Stirrup: East Asia

-The Wenwu journal (1981) speculated that stirrups may have been used in China as early as the Han dynasty (206 BC–220 AD) based on representations of horses believed to date to the Eastern Han period (25–220 AD).
+The Wenwu journal (1981) speculated that stirrups may have been used in China as early as the Han dynasty (206 BC – 220 AD) based on representations of horses believed to date to the Eastern Han period (25–220 AD).
 Two plaques depict horses with squares between their belly and base line, which has been speculated to represent stirrups.
 However in 1984, Yang Hong remarked in the same journal that the horses had no saddles and therefore the squares were only ornaments.

 Excavations at Khukh Nuur in northern Mongolia discovered a single iron stirrup in a cave burial.
-Radiocarbon dating of the human bone associated with this stirrup produced a date of 243–405 cal AD.
+Radiocarbon dating of the human bone associated with this stirrup produced a date of 243–405 AD.
 Another cave burial at Urd Ulaan Uneet in Khovd Province was discovered with a saddle that had bilateral straps attached midway through the saddle tree, strongly suggesting the existence of paired stirrups.
-Radiocarbon dating of a strap made with horse hide gives a date of 267–535 cal AD.
+Radiocarbon dating of a strap made with horse hide gives a date of 267–535 AD.

 The earliest known paired stirrups first appeared in China during the Jin dynasty by the early 4th century AD.
 A funerary figurine depicting a stirrup dated 302 AD was unearthed from a Western Jin tomb near Changsha.
 The stirrup depicted is a mounting stirrup, only placed on one side of the horse, and too short for riding.
 The earliest reliable representation of a full-length, double-sided riding stirrup was also unearthed from a Jin tomb, this time near Nanjing, dating to the Eastern Jin period, 322 AD.
 The earliest extant double stirrups were discovered in the tomb of a Northern Yan noble, Feng Sufu, who died in 415 AD.
 These stirrups were made with mulberry wood gilded with bronze and iron plates.
 References to stirrups appeared in Chinese texts by the end of the 4th century.
 Stirrups have also been found in Goguryeo tombs dating to the 4th and 5th centuries AD, but these do not contain any specific date.
 The stirrup appears to have been in widespread use across China by 477 AD.